marcusburghardt/ansible-role-git/README.md

 ----------------

 This playbook will prepare everything with the right variables.
-For this example, lets call this playbook file as "ansible_git.yml":
+For this example, lets call this Playbook file as "ansible_git.yml":

 ---
 - hosts: linux